If you missed the first instalment, you can read it here before enjoying the end of the story.

 “Percy?”
 I can hear it.
 The belief in my husband’s voice but the questions too.
 He is starting to believe as I have that God has brought our little boy back to us.

 Fitzwilliam and Percy are somewhat blurry, but it is my little boy.
 He has grown since last I laid eyes on him.
 He is nine now, but he still looks small wrapped up in his father’s arms.
-I am not sure how he can look all grown up and small at the same time.
+I am not sure how he can look all grown up and small at the same time, but he does.

 “Oh, Percy.
 Percy.”
 Fitzwilliam cries.
 I have never seen him cry.
 "You never have to be afraid again."